 What is eTraining?

-eTraining means training using an electronic platform.
-Organisations can use it to impart important information to employees without assembling them at a central location at a set time.
+eTraining or e-training means training with electronic platform.
+Companies can use it to teach employees without assembling them in one location at the same time.
 This saves considerable time, effort and organisational strife and ensures that an entire workforce can be kept up to date with the latest procedures and policies.

 It can still take a great deal of time to prepare an eTraining course – many weeks in many cases.
 While it’s possible to outsource this work, be aware that doing so tends to be expensive.
 Also note that large courses frequently need updating and if you’re outsourcing, that can get increasingly expensive.